Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Introduction

+Table \ref{tab:works} provides an overview of main contributions on the topic.
 A central aspect of the problem regards the fact that merit-order curves are essentially infinite-dimensional functional objects, in the sense that they represent quantities that vary over a continuum.
-It is therefore necessary to consider either an appropriate statistical framework, e.g. functional data analysis \citep{ramsay_functional_2005, ferraty_nonparametric_2006} or a finite-dimension representation of the curves to which classic multivariate time series methods can be applied.
+It is therefore necessary to consider either an appropriate statistical framework, e.g. functional data analysis (FDA) \citep{ramsay_functional_2005, ferraty_nonparametric_2006} or a finite-dimension representation of the curves to which classic multivariate time series methods can be applied.

-Within the functional approach, several generalizations of the autoregressive (AR) models \citep{box_time_1994} to the functional setting have been used: Functional AR (FAR) models \citep{canale_constrained_2016, soloviova_efficient_2021, li_predicting_2025}, functional SARMA \citep{mestre_forecasting_2020} and nonparametric FAR (NPFAR) models \citep{shah_forecasting_2020}.
+Within the FDA approach, several generalizations of the autoregressive (AR) models \citep{box_time_1994} to the functional data setting have been employed: Functional AR (FAR) models \citep{canale_constrained_2016, shah_forecasting_2020, soloviova_efficient_2021, li_predicting_2025}, functional SARMA \citep{mestre_forecasting_2020} and nonparametric FAR models \citep{shah_forecasting_2020}.
 Methodological reference on functional time series include \citet{bosq_linear_2000} and \citet{hormann_7_2012}.
-The advantage of functional approaches, beyond elegantly tackling the problem from a mathematical standpoint, is that they avoid the information loss inherent in finite dimension representations.
+The advantage of the FDA approaches, beyond elegantly tackling the problem from a mathematical standpoint, is that they avoid the information loss inherent in finite dimension representations.
 Their main drawback, however, lies in the limited theoretical development and the lack of efficient, easy-to-use, open-access implementations of the models proposed in the literature \citep{aue_prediction_2015}.

-Aside of the functional framework, there are essentially three strategies to address the dimensionality problem: discretization, parametrization and dimensionality reduction.
-For all three, the overall workflow is similar: (i) Transform the curves into a finite-dimension vector form, (ii) Forecast this vector using multivariate methods, and (iii) Invert the transformation to recover the predicted curves.
+Aside of the FDA framework, we distinguish essentially three strategies to address the dimensionality problem: discretization, parametrization and dimensionality reduction.
+For all three, the overall workflow is similar: (i) transform the curves into a finite-dimension vector form, (ii) forecast this vector using multivariate methods --- e.g., a vector autoregressive (VAR) model --- and (iii) invert the transformation to recover the predicted curves.